Find Affordable College Courses

 14 Yearly Graduations

 Boise State University is the 3rd most popular school in the nation for students seeking a doctor's degree in educational/instructional technology.
 Each year, around 24,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $5,532 per year, while in-state graduate students, on average, pay $7,110 per year.
-During the 2020-2021 academic year, 14 people received their doctor's degree in educational/instructional technology from Boise State.
+The average in-state tuition for full-time undergraduates is $5,941 per year, while in-state graduate students, on average, pay $7,645 per year.
+During the most recent year for which we have data, 14 people received their doctor's degree in educational/instructional technology from Boise State.
+About 56% of this group were women, and 22% were students from an underrepresented racial-ethnic group.

 #4